The Rugrats' Book of Chanukah

 Discussing the television episode that is very similar to the book with the same name, Ian Spelling writes:

-"The sweetest moment arrives when Schlomo, much to Boris’s surprise, perfectly explains the importance and legacy of the menorah and its burning for eight nights.
+"Back in December 1996, Nickelodeon kicked off season four of their acclaimed show with an episode simply titled, 'Chanukah.'""The sweetest moment arrives when Schlomo, much to Boris’s surprise, perfectly explains the importance and legacy of the menorah and its burning for eight nights.
 ‘In times of darkness,’ he shares, ‘it shines on the whole world, reminding us not to be afraid to be different, but to be proud of who we are.’”

 ~~ Ian Spelling